portapps/portapps.github.io/src/_pages/doc/faq.md

 * Repackaging app.asar
 * Create 7z portapp archive
 * Create innosetup portapp setup
-* Send artefacts from Appveyor to Github releases
+* Send artifacts to Github releases
 * Done {% gemoji tada %}

 This process is quite the same for the current portapps available [but can differ following the original setup](https://github.com/portapps/portapps/tree/master/.build){:target="_blank"} (can be archive, electron app, innosetup, etc...).